Dips made with cream cheese is about making tasty, healthy sauces to go on salads and crackers.

 Make your own hummus in only four mintues, literally.
 I like adding something spicy like chili or radish.

-Nutritionally, dips made with protein and fat make good sense.
+Nutritionally, recipes made with added protein and fat make good sense.
 Many

-of our carbohydrates, and especially rolls, breads, cookies and crackers
+of our carbohydrates, and especially rolls, breads, and cookies

-have a very high glycemic index; the sugars from the carbohydrate
+have a very high glycemic index; the sugars from the starch

-are very rapidly broken down and absorbed into the blood stream.
+are very rapidly broken down and absorbed into the blood stream and then stored as adipose.
+Dips made with cream cheese lower the GI of your crackers.

-The nett result is an insulin rush, the hormone that causes surplus sugars to be stored as adipose.
-You get fat.
+The net result otherwise is an insulin rush, the hormone that causes surplus sugars to be stored as adipose.
+The refined crackers and rolls make you fat.

-But adding a protein, or fat, or both to your crackers, as in these dips made with cream cheese lowers the glycemic index of the overall meal.
-You get less of an insulin rush, the meal stays with you longer and you are less likely to become insulin resistant and diabetic.
+But adding a protein, or fat, or both to your crackers, as in these dips made with cream cheese lowers that glycemic index of the overall meal.
+You get less of an hormone rush, the food stays with you longer and you are less likely to become insulin resistant and diabetic.

 Is this your day?